-- A study in New Scientist suggests that sense of humor is a learned trait, influenced by family and cultural environment, and not genetically determined.
+- A study published by faculty at the Twin Research and Genetic Epidemiology unit at St. Thomas' Hospital in London in 2000—Happy Families: A Twin Study of Humour —suggests that a sense of humor is a learned trait, influenced by family and cultural environment, and not genetically determined.

 - If environment didn't play a part in determining an individual's traits and behaviors, then identical twins should, theoretically, be exactly the same in all respects, even if reared apart.
 But a number of studies show that they are never exactly alike, even though they are remarkably similar in most respects.